The Adventures of Tintin (film): Plot

 While trekking through the desert, Haddock hallucinates and remembers his ancestor, Sir Francis Haddock, the 17th-century captain of the Unicorn whose treasure-laden ship was attacked by the crew of a pirate ship, led by Red Rackham, later revealed to be Sakharine's ancestor.
 Sir Francis surrendered and eventually sank the Unicorn and most of the treasure, to prevent it from falling into Rackham's hands.
 The story implies there were three Unicorn models, each containing a scroll; together, the scrolls can reveal coordinates of the location of the sunken Unicorn and its treasure.

-The third model is in Bagghar, possessed by Omar ben Salaad.
-Sakharine causes a distraction in a Bianca Castafiore concert that results in him stealing the third scroll.
-A chase through the city ensues during which he gains all the scrolls.
+Thomson and Thompson arrive in Bagghar and give Tintin back his wallet and the first scroll, having apprehended Silk.
+The third model and scroll is possessed by Omar ben Salaad, which Sakharine steals during a Bianca Castafiore concert.
+A chase through the city ensues during which Sakharine gains all the scrolls.
 Just as he is ready to give up, Tintin is persuaded by Haddock to continue.
-With help from Thomson and Thompson, Tintin and Haddock track Sakharine back to Brussels and set up a trap, but Sakharine uses his pistol to resist arrest.
+With the help from Thomson and Thompson, Tintin and Haddock track Sakharine back to Brussels and set up a trap, but Sakharine uses his pistol to resist arrest.
 When his men fail to save him, Sakharine challenges Haddock to a sword fight with the cranes at the dock.
-After the fight, Sakharine is pushed overboard by Haddock and then finally rescued and arrested by Thomson and Thompson.
+Sakharine threatens to destroy the scrolls after Haddock corners him, but Tintin manages to snatch them from him.
+After the fight, Sakharine is pushed overboard by Haddock and then arrested by Thomson and Thompson.

 Tintin, Haddock and Snowy are guided by the three scrolls back to Marlinspike Hall.
-Haddock notes a globe with an island he knows doesn't exist and presses it, causing the globe to open and reveal some of the treasure that Sir Francis had managed to recover along with his hat and a clue to the Unicorn's location.
-The film ends with both men agreeing on setting up an expedition to find the shipwreck and the rest of the treasure.
+In the cellar, Haddock notes a globe with an island he knows does not exist and presses it, causing the globe to open and reveal some of the treasure that Sir Francis had managed to recover along with his hat and a clue to the Unicorn's location.
+The film ends with both men agreeing to set up an expedition to find the shipwreck and the rest of the treasure.